Scaling Laws for Native Multimodal Models: Introduction

-\cpar{Native early and late fusion perform on par:} Early fusion models trained from scratch perform on par with their late-fusion counterparts, with a slight advantage to early-fusion models for low compute budgets (\cref{fig:early_vs_early_init_scaledata}).
-Furthermore, our scaling laws study indicates that the compute-optimal models for early and late fusion perform similarly as the compute budget increases~(\cref{fig:teaser} Left).

-\cpar{NMMs scale similarly to LLMs:} The scaling laws of native multimodal models follow similar laws as text-only LLMs with slightly varying scaling exponents depending on the target data type and training mixture (\cref{tab:early_vs_late_coeffs}).

-\cpar{Late-fusion requires more parameters:} Compute-optimal late-fusion models require a higher parameters-to-data ratio when compared to early-fusion (\cref{fig:teaser} Right).

-\cpar{Sparsity significantly benefits early-fusion NMMs:} Sparse NMMs exhibit significant improvements compared to their dense counterparts at the same inference cost~(\cref{fig:dense_vs_moe_scaledata}).
-Furthermore, they implicitly learn modality-specific weights when trained with sparsity~(\cref{fig:app_moes_specialization}).
-In addition, compute-optimal models rely more on scaling the number of training tokens than the number of active parameters as the compute-budget grows (\cref{fig:teaser} Right).
+Our findings can be summarized as follows: \cpar{Native Early and Late fusion perform on par:} Early fusion models trained from scratch perform on par with their late-fusion counterparts, with a slight advantage to early-fusion models for low compute budgets (\cref{fig:early_vs_late_scaleflops}).
+Furthermore, our scaling laws study indicates that the compute-optimal models for early and late fusion perform similarly as the compute budget increases~(\cref{fig:teaser} Top). \cpar{NMMs scale similarly to LLMs:} The scaling laws of native multimodal models follow similar laws as text-only LLMs with slightly varying scaling exponents depending on the target data type and training mixture (\cref{tab:early_vs_late_coeffs}). \cpar{Late-fusion requires more parameters:} Compute-optimal late-fusion models require a higher parameters-to-data ratio when compared to early-fusion (\cref{fig:teaser} bottom). \cpar{Sparsity significantly benefits early-fusion NMMs:} Sparse NMMs exhibit significant improvements compared to their dense counterparts at the same inference cost~(\cref{fig:dense_vs_moe_scaledata}).
+Furthermore, they implicitly learn modality-specific weights when trained with sparsity~(\cref{fig:tokens_specialization}).
+In addition, compute-optimal models rely more on scaling the number of training tokens than the number of active parameters as the compute-budget grows (\cref{fig:teaser} Bottom). \cpar{Modality-agnostic routing beats Modality-aware routing for Sparse NMMs:} Training sparse mixture of experts with modality-agnostic routing consistently outperforms models with modality-aware routing (\cref{fig:hard_vs_moe_scaledata}).